 - Open the search bar and type “igdarkmode.”
 Tap on the first result to access the options.

-You will have to enable IGDarkMode on Instagram manually, but that sounds harder than it actually is.
+You will have to enable IGDarkMode on Instagram manually, which sounds harder than it really is.
 Here is what you have to do:

 - Your Instagram background will now be dark and easier on your eyes.